top of page

 In 2002 a delegation of non-Indian friends and supporters of the American Indian Institute were invited to sit in Council during the final day of the Elders & Youth Council held on the Turner Ranch near the Spanish Peaks of Montana.

 In 2006, the Traditional Circle and Institute held their first join program - the Ancient Voices-Contemporary Contexts Forum on the shores of Bemidji Lake, Minnesota.
-Other Forums have been held in 2007 (Haid Gwaii, B.C), 2008 (Flathead Reservation, Montana), 2010 (Navajo), 2011 (Kanatiohareke Mohawk Community, Upstate New York), and 2013 at Ghost Ranch near Abiqui, New Mexico.
+Other Forums have been held in 2007 (Haid Gwaii, B.C), 2008 (Flathead Reservation, Montana), 2010 (Navajo), 2011 (Kanatiohareke Mohawk Community, Upstate New York), 2013 (Ghost Ranch near Abiqui, New Mexico, and 2015 at the Six Nations Grand River Reserve in Ontario, Canada around the theme of renewing the Silver Chain Covenant.

 The American Indian Institute &